 The Protected UHR Action field is defined in 9.6.40.1 (Protected UHR Action field).

-The Dialog Token field is set by a non-AP STA to a nonzero value chosen by the STA for sending a request and is set by an AP to the value copied from the corresponding received UHR Mode Enablement Notification frame for sending a response.
+The Dialog Token field is set by a non-AP STA to a nonzero value chosen by the STA for sending a request and is set by an AP to the value copied from the corresponding received UHR Mode Notification frame for sending a response.

 The UHR Control field is defined in 9.4.1.xx (UHR Control field).